jamescgarrett/craftcms-locations/README.md

 > still in development...

-A CraftCMS plugin which allows a user to search locations using Google Maps API.
+A CraftCMS plugin which allows you to add a location finder to your pages.

 ## Instructions coming soon...